-I traveled through the Moroccan Coast with our preferred supplier partner there, starting in Casablanca for two nights at The Four Seasons, a gorgeous beach resort.
+I traveled through the Moroccan Coast with our preferred supplier partner there, starting in Casablanca for two nights at the Four Seasons, a gorgeous beach resort.
 A note to anyone considering staying there: the best beds in the business!
-We enjoyed an amazing mint tea service, the rooms are exquisite, the bathrooms dreamy, the king rooms have a beautiful balcony, the double queens have more interior space than the kings, but no balcony.
-One piece of information that may be important to some, this is a dry hotel (no alcohol).
-Excellent staff and with TravelStore’s preferred relationship, breakfast is included as well as $100 resort credit to spend as you like!
+We enjoyed an amazing mint tea service, the rooms are exquisite, the bathrooms are dreamy, the king rooms have a beautiful balcony, and the double queens have more interior space than the kings but no balcony.
+One piece of information that may be important to some: this is a dry hotel (no alcohol).
+Excellent staff, and with TravelStore’s preferred relationship, breakfast is included as well as $100 resort credit to spend as you like!

 The next day we drove to Rabat, about one hour from Casablanca.
 On our way we stopped for a lovely lunch on the beach.
 We toured the ancient necropolis of Chellah.
 The ruins there date back to the Roman through the Islamic periods.
-This is a special place for women, who were hoping to conceive, and near a very unusual pond.
-It’s a great place for bird watchers, with large storks nesting in the ruins.
+This is a special place for women who were hoping to conceive, and it’s near a very unusual pond.
+It’s a great place for bird watchers with large storks nesting in the ruins.

 We also rocked the Casbah de Oudiais looking over the Atlantic.
 Watch for the ladies wanting to give you a henna tattoo.

 We visited the Royal Palace in Rabat, the tombs of King Mohammed VI, King Hassan II and his brother Prince Abdallah, all buried in a most impressive mausoleum, guarded by soldiers in full traditional formal attire.
 The mausoleum is an impressive design of beautiful tiles and stone.